 Is there a chance that our female could be driven off the nest by an intruder?

-Our resident female does all she can to defend her nest, especially at the early stage of the season, in order to keep possession, while she waits for the return of her mate.
-While there is a small chance that a younger, fitter intruder could drive her off the nest, we don’t think there’s much to worry about with our experienced female, who has seen off many osprey rivals in her time- attachment to the nest is very strong.
+The female does all she can to defend her nest, especially at the early stage of the season, in order to keep possession, while she waits for the return of her mate.
+While there is a small chance that a younger, fitter intruder could drive her off the nest, we don’t think there’s much to worry about as her attachment to the nest is very strong.

 What’s normal when with ospreys?